 Kimberly Tanner, San Francisco State University

 Jeff Schinske, Foothill College

->

-> Heather Macdonald, College of William & Mary
+Heather Macdonald, William & Mary

 This workshop is part of the Supporting and Advancing Geoscience in Two-Year Colleges: Faculty as Change Agents project and is supported by the National Science Foundation Division of Undergraduate Education through grants DUE 1525593, 1524605, 1524623, and 1524800.

 Disclaimer: Any opinions, findings, conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.